Augean Community Fund Criteria

 - Large scale perimeter / security fencing programmes that do not directly enhance the public amenity

 - Land purchase (unless there has been prior discussion with GrantScape)

 - Church lead roofing replacement unless active steps have been taken to prevent future theft from occurring and an alarm system is installed.
 Applications for installation of an alarm system are welcome.

 The main criteria used when assessing applications received will be:

 - The level of community support for and involvement in the project

 - The local community benefit and enjoyment which will result from the project

-Other factors will also be considered which must be demonstrated in the application:
+Other factors that will also be considered when assessing the applications include:

 - The ability of the applicant to deliver the project